pgonzalez-santiago/react-native-file-picker/README.md

 In order to pick any file using native UI, you'll have to import FilePicker module and call `pickFile` method on it.

-1. In your React Native javascript code, bring in the native module:

 ```js
 import FilePicker from 'react-native-file-picker';